kbulloch/coin-combo/README.md

 ##Description

 This app takes a two digit float and returns the number of each coin needed for change.
+An exercise in javascript and jQuery for Epicodus.

 ##Setup